 Even seemingly marginal rate differences, 2 or three percentage points, for example, can account for significantly higher interest costs over the life of a loan.
 Further, higher interest rates also likely to yield higher monthly payments, meaning your bottom line will suffer both immediate and long-term losses.

 There are a lot of financing options out there, but that doesn’t mean lending is a one-size-fits-all encounter.
 Some lenders may have strikingly low rates but hefty origination fees.
 Others may have lending packages designed to meet the unique needs of one type of business but not the next.
-Unfortunately, business lending products aren’t required to and rarely advertise a true APR so you can compare costs in an apples to apples way.
+Unfortunately, business lending products aren’t required to and rarely advertise a true APR.
+This would be useful so you can compare costs in an apples to apples way.

-When you choose a lender, credit card, etc., you’re not just choosing an interest rate, you’re choosing applicable fees, penalties, rewards, benefits, and more.
+When you choose a lender, credit card, etc., you’re not just choosing an interest rate.
+You’re also choosing applicable fees, penalties, rewards, benefits, and more.
 Poor business credit limits your choices when it comes to lenders and the actual loan types as well.
 And while more choices may make decisions challenging, they will inevitably allow you to pick the best and most affordable path for your business.

 Just because you’re approved for a small business loan or line of credit doesn’t mean that your financial needs are met.
 Poor business credit can limit loan amounts, meaning you’ll be forced to seek alternative funding to cover the gap.
-Or, if you can’t come up with the missing funds, you may need to forgo a purchase that would otherwise lead to a stronger bottom line down the road — new, more efficient equipment or low-cost inventory, for instance.
+If you can’t come up with the missing funds, you may need to forgo a purchase that would otherwise lead to a stronger bottom line.
+This could include new, more efficient equipment or low-cost inventory, for instance.